 The Agency distinguishes operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and the producing and delivering of goods in connection with the Agency's principal ongoing operations.
-Starting fiscal year 2023, operating revenues of the Agency will consist of groundwater extraction fees from its four-member agencies.
+Operating revenues of the Agency consists of property assessments and groundwater extraction fees from its four-member agencies.
 Operating expenses of the Agency include program expenses, professional fees, general and administrative, and legal fees.